Remembering the RnB '64 Tour

 Originally written in the Philippines, where he was inspired by the beauty and intoxicating aroma of the country’s national flower, he later completed the song with Jack Keller in 1975.

-That same year, it was included on an album by Brazilian composer and multi-instrumentalist, Moacir Santos called Carnival of the Spirits at The Record Plant Studios in Los Angeles, and soon became a favourite on the London jazz scene.
+That same year, Sampaguita was included on an album by Brazilian composer and multi-instrumentalist, Moacir Santos called Carnival of the Spirits at The Record Plant Studios in Los Angeles, and soon became a favourite on the London jazz scene.

-In a later tracking session for the album Carrie at Pye Studios, Stan Getz who had been recording in another studio, reportedly came in to have a listen and voiced his appreciation of the track.
+In a later session for the album at Pye Studios, Stan Getz who had been recording in another studio, reportedly came in to have a listen and voiced his appreciation of the track.

 Hope you like this little bit of nostalgia!